-Crucially, the Kesten-McKay measure can also be applied in the setting of $T$-QCO (\ref{eq:S_ansatz}), when the additional gate $T$ is of infinite order (e.g. Haar random).
-This follows from the fact that in this case the derived gate set construction (\ref{eq:derived}), which is used to upper bound the $T$-QCO (\ref{eq:Q_T}), does not change the number of spellings of identity, compared to the free group case.
-For a Haar-random gate $T$ of fixed finite order, the number of spellings of identity is increased, which implies that the (even) spectral measure moments are larger than the moments of the Kesten-McKay measure.
-As a consequence, the support of the Kesten-McKay measure is contained in the support of such a spectral measure and the bound (\ref{eq:efficient_gates}) can be applied.
-However, it was not clear how tight such a bound is with respect to the actual cut-off of the bulk spectrum.
-To verify it, we checked the distribution of the singular values of $t$-moments for (derived) ensembles of type $C_{\mu, r}$ with finite $r$.
-The resulting distributions are close to the Kesten-McKay distribution, with the support of the latter contained in that of the former quite tightly (see Fig.~\ref{fig:cliff_t500_r8_spec} and Fig.~\ref{fig:hurwitz_t500_r2_spec}).
+Crucially, the Kesten--McKay measure can also be applied in the $T$-QCO setting (\ref{eq:S_ansatz}) when the additional gate $T$ has infinite order (e.g., when it is Haar-random).
+This follows from the fact that in this case the derived gate set construction (\ref{eq:derived}), which is used to upper bound the $T$-QCO (\ref{eq:Q_T}), does not change the number of spellings of identity, compared with the free-group case.
+For a Haar-random gate $T$ of fixed finite order, the number of spellings of identity is increased, which implies that the (even) spectral measure moments are larger than the moments of the Kesten--McKay measure.
+As a consequence, the support of the Kesten--McKay measure is contained in the support of such a spectral measure and the bound (\ref{eq:efficient_gates}) can be applied.
+However, it was not clear how tight such a bound is with respect to the actual cutoff of the bulk spectrum.
+To verify it, we checked the distribution of the singular values of the $t$-moment operators for (derived) ensembles of type $C_{\mu, r}$ with finite $r$.
+The resulting distributions are close to the Kesten--McKay distribution, and the support of the latter is tightly contained in that of the former (see Figs.~\ref{fig:cliff_t500_r8_spec} and~\ref{fig:hurwitz_t500_r2_spec}).
 Thus, the optimal value (\ref{eq:efficient_gates}) is relevant in all cases considered in this paper.